Hand of Irulegi: Inscription

+Two unpublished coins found at the same location are minted in oNtikes.

+Among the rest of the words identified, eŕaukon is the most likely to be a verbal form, both because of its form and its final position.
+Its form recalls the Basque form of the past tense of the auxiliary verb zeraukon, used in eastern dialects.

 Discovery

 Although announced on 14 November 2022, with the intervention of the regional president of Navarre, the unearthing goes back to June 2021, when the excavating team led by Mattin Aiestaran found it.
 The piece was then handed over to researchers for their consideration, who have hailed it as highly important.

 On 18 January 2022, during the cleaning process, Carmen Usua, the restorer, noticed that there was writing present.
 Epigraphers found that the hand had a natural downward position.